Posted by: Northwest Eye in General on May 19, 2025

 Frequent signs of eye surface scratches can be concerning, and we want to help you recognize them:

-- Light Sensitivity: It’s common to feel discomfort in bright light, known as photophobia, especially if you have a corneal abrasion.
+- Photophobia: It’s common to feel discomfort in bright light, known as photophobia, especially if you have a serious eye condition.
 This symptom deserves your attention, as it can impact your daily activities.
-Increased tear production is a typical response to irritation caused by corneal abrasion.
+A sharp or stabbing sensation is a typical response to irritation caused by the abrasion.

 - Foreign Body Sensation: You may feel as if something is lodged in your eye, which can be uncomfortable.